 We’re looking for the mobile, adaptive creatives of the future.
 We like you to be engaged with songs and songwriting culture already, and performing artists developing their product are particularly welcome.
 You’ll possess flair for writing, as well as a good undergraduate degree.
 However, where an applicant does not have a degree, they are required to complete an Accreditation of Prior Learning Experience (APEL)* form.

 *APEL allows an applicant to convert informal learning into certificated learning.
 This is particularly significant where a potential student’s work and life experience have afforded them knowledge, skills, and abilities comparable to those in a higher education award.

 How do I apply?

 Simply prepare three of your best songs on a SoundCloud playlist.
 Then tell us a little about yourself on our application form.

 Ready to apply? click the "apply now" button in the centre of this page.

 need more guidance? head to our how to apply webpages.

 Interview and portfolio guidance

 Whether on the radio or on an application, your songs need to speak for you.
 We’re a popular music course, so we tend to favour songs with the potential to reach a large audience.
 Make sure your songs are sung by somebody who represents them well; a great song can rarely survive an out-of-tune vocal.

-Polish off those tunes, get singing and practicing, and get ready for an intense, stimulating and enjoyable year or two.
+Polish off those tunes, get singing and practising, and get ready for an intense, stimulating, and enjoyable year or two.